The College Curriculum

-Although coursework may begin prior to declaration, students can declare a minor only after they have declared a major.
+Although coursework may begin prior to the declaration, students can declare a minor only after they have declared a major.
 To elect a minor, students obtain and file a form in the Office of the Registrar after securing the necessary department chair approval.
 Students who wish to elect a minor must do so before November 30 of their senior year.

 - Academic coursework undertaken for such a program may consist of work offered by departments and other concentrations, as well as coursework offered by the concentration.

 Timeline for declaring a concentration

-Although coursework may begin prior to declaration, students can declare a concentration only after they have declared a major.
+Although coursework may begin prior to the declaration, students can declare a concentration only after they have declared a major.
 To elect a concentration, students obtain and file a form in the Office of the Registrar after securing the necessary faculty approval.
 Students who wish to elect a concentration must do so before November 30 of their senior year.

 The degree with college honors